 Over the week, look out for the Carnival’s most classic, tasty treat, the Catalan Xatonades.
 The dish combines a mouth watering mixture of frilly endive salad, anchovies, tuna and salted cod (bacallà) served with a xató sauce, made with almonds, hazelnuts and breadcrumbs.

 Alternatively, branch out from the conventional Spanish paella and test your taste buds with the traditional Catalan Fideuà.
 The ingredients are predominantly the same as a paella, however in a fideuà, the rice is replaced by a stringy style pasta which is accompanied by a dollop of juicy aioli.
-For the ultimate fideuà restaurant experience look out for Abraxas (‘hugs’ in Catalan!) on Paseo de la Ribera, but book your tables in advance!
+For the ultimate fideuà restaurant experience look out for Abraxas ( meaning ‘hugs’ in Catalan!) on Paseo de la Ribera, but book your tables in advance!

 (Lardy Thursday/ Mardis Gras!)

 |His Majesty Carnestoltes arrives in the town!
 He declares a week of unlimited fun and announces the beginning of the Carnival.|